shm233/shm233/README.md

 ## Hi there 👋
-# Hi there, I'm Safiullah HOssain Mollick 👋
+# Hi there, I'm Safiullah Hossain Mollick 👋

 I am a **Backend Developer** specializing in **Python and Django**.